Asset Allocation tutorial and primer for investors and financial advisors.

 All three methods can be used simultaneously in making one investment decision.

 The focus of this page is only on asset allocation.
-We hire mutual fund managers to time markets and select securities (and think financial planners and individual investors should too).

-Information about investing asset allocation and modern portfolio theory.
+About investing asset allocation and modern portfolio theory.

 Using Asset Allocation Strategies Helps and Saves You in Many Ways

 • You don't always realize more return just by assuming more risk in the Real World.
 Most of the time, when you assume more risk, you just lose more money.
-Asset allocation allows more control over how much return you'll probably get in exchange for assuming more risk.

 • Asset allocation is the only non-derivative technique you can use to reduce risk (lower overall portfolio volatility), increase income, and get better returns, all at the same time.
 It's the only one of the three ways of managing money that reduces risk.
-The other two methods greatly increase risk.
+The other two methods greatly increase risks.

-• Even though using asset allocation eliminates the need for you to time markets and pick securities, it still has to be done by someone.
-That's the mutual fund manager's job.
-They have the armies of analysts and millions invested in computers, people, and systems needed to perform these mostly futile tasks.
 You don't, and that's the point.
 If you want to compete with them, then you'll lose most of the time.
 Winning means realizing low risk and good returns, while not having to waste time and money trying to manage money.

 • Asset allocation saves you a lot of time.
 Other than updating mutual funds and quarterly rebalancing, you don't have to pay much attention to investment portfolios.
 If you really want to minimize time, you can use index funds or index ETFs, which rarely need to be monitored or updated (but still need to be rebalanced).

 • Asset allocation saves you grief, worry, anxiety, stress, from losing sleep, and having to be glued to the TV or phone or computer to keep track of the markets and your holdings.
 There's no need to baby-sit a security, and have access to a phone or the Internet, to be ready to trade at all times to avoid losses.
-Asset allocation allows you to sleep well and take real vacations.
+Asset allocation allows you to relax, sleep better, and take real vacations.

 • Asset allocation saves you money because you don't have to pay top-dollar for all of the trading costs associated with high-turnover market timing and/or stock or ETF picking strategies.
 It's the mutual fund managers' job to do all of the trading.
 You'll have to pay these mutual fund management fees, but they're much less than you'd pay on your own.
 They're able to keep their expenses down because of competition and economies of scale.

-• Asset allocation strategies are also great for diversifying and enhancing portfolio income, which is critical during retirement.
-Maximizing income reduces the need to dip into principal (sell shares).
 Investment portfolios will last much longer if you can get the spendable income needed to pay living expenses mostly by their normal income distributions (interest, dividends, and realized capital gains).

 • Asset allocation also saves advisors from getting into trading trouble.
 First, there are no B or C-share classes in our mutual fund recommendations, so those compliance red flags will never be raised.

-There are also many times fewer trades when you buy and hold mutual funds compared to trading stocks / ETFs or timing markets.
-So compliance won't annoy you about excess trading nor churning to drum up commissions.
-Fewer trades result in lower trading costs, less administrative work, and fewer mistakes that need to be fixed.
+There are also many times fewer trades when you buy and hold mutual funds compared to trading stocks or ETFs or timing markets.

-So not only will asset allocation save you time, worry, money, and work; once you start getting better returns with lower risk for your clients, you'll be on everyone's good side.
 This will help let compliance cut you slack if you ever end up under their microscope.
 All of this will help keep your U4 / U5 clean, which is very important to your future, especially if you plan to eventually work your way up the financial advisor food chain / pyramid.

 This image sums this investment strategy up better than anything else: